 I chose the pork tomahawk, served with fondant potato, seasonal greens and a wholegrain mustard sauce.

 I’m often a little hesitant to order pork when I eat out, because it’s very easy to overcook it.
 But this was cooked beautifully – tender, full of flavour, with crisp crackling and not a hint of dryness.
 I could really taste the quality of the meat, which is delivered daily from top quality suppliers.

 And the rest of the plate was just as good.
 The fondant potato was tender within and crispy on the exterior, the vegetables cooked lightly so they retained their flavour.

 I polished off every morsel, and enjoyed every single mouthful.

-After our main courses we were both feeling fairly full.
+After the main courses we were both feeling fairly full.
 Too full, in fact, to take advantage of the delicious options on the dessert menu.
-As always, I was tempted by the cheeseboard and Mark nearly gave in to the pear, forced rhubarb and ginger crumble.
+As always, I was tempted by the cheeseboard and nearly gave in to the pear, forced rhubarb and ginger crumble.

 But in the end, we just had coffee and a glass of a very good XO cognac to finish off what was a seriously delicious meal.

 I thoroughly enjoyed my meal at the Plough Inn.
 Everything I tried was absolutely delicious, and the quality of the ingredients really shone through.
 The service was excellent as well, they made me feel as welcome as if I was a regular!

 Our meal was complimentary, but the total bill would have come to around £95 for two courses and two drinks each, plus coffee and brandy afterwards.

 I’ve said in my full review that, in my opinion, the Plough Inn is the perfect Cotswolds getaway.
 It’s a traditional English country pub, which looks like something straight out of the pages of a picture book.